-The China slowdown continues to remain a considerable risk for South Africa economy.
-Any further weakness in the Chinese economy will damage any recovery and deepens the financial damage.
-South Africa is highly dependent on China investments due to the interlinked economies.
-As of 2010, China was South Africa’s largest trading partner, having surpassed the USA.
-Now countries that are dependent on China growth, especially raw materials suppliers like South Africa, will need to accommodate their economies.
+The Chinese economic slowdown continues to remain a considerable risk for the South Africa economy with any further weakness in the expected to damage any potential recovery and inflict more damage.
+South Africa is highly dependent on Chinese investments due to the interlinked economies and economic ties that have been built since 2002.
+Having surpassed the USA in 2010, China was South Africa’s largest trading partner and countries that are dependent on Chinese economic growth, especially raw materials suppliers like South Africa, will need to accommodate for this in their economic policies.

-Over the past few years China has been the main source of growth in the world, hence current slowdown is heavily impacting trade.
-South Africa as a major player in the mining industry was hit hard by a weaker China as the demand for commodity like iron ore, copper and coal continued to fall.
-Current developments in China not only impacts trade between the two countries but also has been the dominant channel of turbulence transmission for foreign exchange rates.
+Over the past few years, China has been the main source of economic growth in the world; hence the current slowdown is heavily impacting trade with South Africa.
+South Africa, as a major player in the mining industry, was hit hard by a weaker Chinese economy as the demand for commodities like iron ore, copper and coal continued to fall.
+Current developments in China not only impact trade between the two countries but also cause turbulence in the exchange foreign exchange rates.

-Rand performance relative to other emerging markets currencies (see Figure 3) confirms the deflationary pressure and the dollar status of safe haven.
-When you’re in a definite and a strong trend you need your currency to weaken/strengthen against all other major currency not just in isolation and that’s the ultimate indicator that you have a trading market.
-The macro theme behind current weaker Rand trend are not just ephemeral conditions but long lasting forces that are reinforcing the trend.
+The ZAR performance relative to other emerging markets currencies (see Figure 3) confirms the deflationary pressure and the dollar status of a safe haven.
+When you’re in a definite and a strong trend you need your currency to weaken/strengthen against all other major currencies; not just in isolation.
+The macro theme behind the current weaker Rand trend is not just ephemeral conditions, but long lasting forces that are reinforcing the trend.

-If you’re looking for an alternative to the South African Rand, US Dollar is a safe bet as all the data point towards stronger US Dollar in the coming years.
-Current global macro developments make the US Dollar the only option in town.
+If you’re looking for an alternative to the South African Rand, the US Dollar is a safe bet as all the data points towards a stronger US Dollar in the coming years.
+Current global macro developments make the US Dollar the only option worthy of the long-term investment.

-The contagion effect from China’s slowdown is felt in many other African countries which over the past decade have grown tight economic relationship with China.
-In this regard their currencies are also under pressure.
-The slide in Oil price possess other major challenges for oil-based economies like Nigeria and Angola.
-The broad based dollar strength has also had an effect on Zambian kwacha and the Ugandan shilling, which are at record low level.
+The effect of the Chinese economic slowdown is felt in many other African countries, which have also grown strong economic relationships with China over the past decade.
+In this regard, their currencies are also under pressure and a continuing slide in the oil price presents other major challenges for oil-based economies like Nigeria and Angola.
+The broad-based dollar strength has also had an effect on the Zambian kwacha and the Ugandan shilling, which are both at a record low.